Sheights/StarboundSimpleVoreMod/mods/StarboundSimpleVoreModVSO/readme.md

 	31. Can prevent eaten npcs/players from escaping
 	32. Can read inputs from npcs/players once eaten, and respond accordingly
 	33. Can block every input but teleport and E. They compensate for E by checking and reforcing a sit.
+	34. Can optionally protect a eaten character from damage, or not by adjusting seat status
+	35. Can toggle whether they are targeted by NPCS, and where the point to attack is (can be made hostile)
+	36. Can alter what happens on vehicle death, either respawning, breaking the spawner, or smashing it forever
+	37. Can pop up a custom dialog with custom options for conversations / choices.
+	39. Can remember who they are or their previous state even after breaking, with a proper item script
-	34. ...
+	40. ...
 I'm forgetting some I'm sure (TELL US IDEAS)

 ### In progress capabilities for VSO's are:

 	1. Move (red turtle), but movement has not been cleaned up or generalized yet
 	2. Spawned as a monster, and behave as such
-	3. VSO gets killed/destroyed as a monster
-	4. Have behaviour changed by feeding certain items
-	5. Execute pathfinding like a NPC
+	3. Execute pathfinding like a NPC (partially working)
-	6. Execute monster like pathfinding
+	4. Execute monster like pathfinding (partially working)
-	7. Remember who they are or their previous state (load/save remembering you were eaten glitch)
+	5. Remember who they are or their previous state (load/save remembering you were eaten glitch) (partially working)
-	8. Track a specific user/player (IE, if a specific player is nice to one, it should treat them different?)
+	6. Track a specific user/player (IE, if a specific player is nice to one, it should treat them different?) (partially working)
-	9. Custom wiggle bar / status bar / resource bar display option (because fun gui options are fun?)
+	7. Custom wiggle bar / status bar / resource bar display option (because fun gui options are fun?)
-	10. Check targets inventory (can we see what items they have?
+	8. Check targets inventory (can we see what items they have?
 Read maybe a configurable preference item?)
-	11. Burp up remains/skulls/parts/gibs for fun
+	9. Burp up remains/skulls/parts/gibs for fun (partially working)
-	12. Lay an egg that can be broken apart for prizes?
+	10. Lay an egg that can be broken apart for prizes?
-	14. Sticky frog tongue to catch prey and pull them back?
+	11. Sticky frog tongue to catch prey and pull them back? (partially working)
-	15. ...
+	12. ...
 I'm forgetting some I'm sure (TELL US IDEAS)

 ## SPOV Overview